-Last week, we hosted attendees in Austin, Texas, and – new to this year – virtually at our partner organizations in Denver, Los Angeles, Philadelphia, and Kansas City.
+In October 2019, we hosted attendees in Austin, Texas, and – new to this year – virtually at our partner organizations in Denver, Los Angeles, Philadelphia, and Kansas City.
 More than 500 viewers tuned in to the livestream throughout the day.
 We talked about what’s new and next with our software, what to expect from emerging trends and technology, and how nonprofits can use data to attract funding and improve the lives of those they serve.

 We had the honor of kicking off the day with Social Solutions partner and Co-Founder of Ballmer Group, Steve Ballmer.
 Steve shared a number of his keen insights, observations and suggestions for the sector.
 He stressed that technology and data are crucial to help nonprofits track impact; collaborate with participants, communities, and funders; and finally, build a better future for our children.
 I wanted to capture a few of his key points to share with any and all of you, in case you missed this live session.

 Use Data to Track and Prove Impact

 Steve emphasized early that nonprofits must constantly ask themselves: How are our programs impacting the people they serve?
 It’s hard – if not impossible – to answer this question without data.
 While output and numbers are insightful, they only tell a small piece of the story.
 Impact is about more than numbers.
 Impact can only be illustrated through telling data-driven stories.